-Students must take:

-ML1101 Reading European Film I (1/2 unit)

-ML1203 Comparative Textual Analysis (1/2 unit)

-ML1204 A Special Theme in European Culture: The City (1/2 unit)

-ML1205 Introduction to Literary Genre: Tragedy (1/2 unit)
+Students must take: ML1101 Reading European Film I (1⁄2 unit) ML1203 Comparative Textual Analysis (1⁄2 unit) ML1204 A Special Theme in European Culture: The City (1⁄2 unit) ML1205 Introduction to Literary Genre: Tragedy (1⁄2 unit)

-and courses to the total of one full unit from a list of Stage One courses offered by the School, plus specified courses in the other subject.
+and courses to the total of one full unit from a list of Stage One courses offered by the School and specified courses in the other subject.
+In the case of CLC with International Film students must take ML1101 Reading European Film I(1/2 unit) and ML1102: The Birth of European Film (1/2 unit).
+In the case of French with Visual Arts students must take ML1301(1/2 unit) Artists and Their Materials and one half unit course from a range of Visual Arts options.